Head of state Zine El ‘Abidine Ben ‘Ali

 Counter-terror and security

-At least 22 people were sentenced to death; there were no executions.
-The government maintained the de facto moratorium on executions in force since 1991.
-At least 136 prisoners on death row, including four women, were not permitted contact with their families or lawyers.
+At least two people were sentenced to death, but there were no executions.
+The government has maintained a de facto moratorium on executions since 1991, but prisoners remain on death row, where they are not permitted contact with their families or lawyers.